 Research competencies and skills are essential for the effective conduct and understanding of research and ultimately for evidence-based decision-making, whether in business, government or civil society.
-The RMS program offers a unique program to develop your academic skills and scientific mindset.
+The RMS programme offers a unique opportunity to develop your academic skills and scientific mindset.

-The program is developed for those wishing to develop their research careers in a broad range of industries: the private sector, NGOs, international development organizations, public sector early career academics and doctoral candidates.
-In developing countries, this program can serve as capacity building for staff in universities, but also research units within businesses, NGOs, ministries and think tanks.
+The programme is developed for those wishing to develop their research careers in a broad range of industries: the private sector, NGOs, international development organisations, public sector early career academics and doctoral candidates.
+In developing countries, this programme can serve as capacity building for staff in universities, but also research units within businesses, NGOs, ministries and think tanks.
 In developed countries, this program fills the gap between master graduation, and the start of doctoral research.

-The program comprises five modules, which will be offered full-time over a period of three months.
+The programme comprises five modules, which will be offered over a period of three months.
 To accomodate your needs, the first module is offered on-campus.
 During this mandatory module on-campus you will follow subject module 1: Introduction to Research Methods.
 During the on-campus presence you will not only be able to meet the MSM lecturers, but also your fellow (international) students.
 This will also contribute to the sharpening and refining of your initial research ideas through classroom interactions, peer reviews and group assignments.
-The other four modules can be followed on-campus or online.
+The other four modules are offered online.

 The modules take you through the empirical research cycle step-by-step.
-The program balances theoretical knowledge with experience-based learning.
+The programme balances theoretical knowledge with experience-based learning.
 We strongly believe that learning-by-doing will help you develop a unique set of skills to draft and execute your research proposal.
-With all assignments being geared towards drafting an initial research proposal, the RMS training program truly kick-starts your research journey.
+With all assignments being geared towards drafting an initial research proposal, the RMS training programme truly kick-starts your research journey.